cosmez/dotnetpdf/README.md

 - `text`: Extract text from a PDF.
 - `bookmarks`: Extract PDF bookmarks (outlines).
 - `info`: Retrieves PDF metadata.
+- `rotate`: Rotate PDF pages by 90, 180, or 270 degrees.
+- `remove`: Remove specific pages from a PDF.
+- `insert`: Insert blank pages into a PDF at specified positions.
+- `reorder`: Reorder PDF pages according to a specified sequence.
+- `list-attachments`: List PDF attachments with metadata information.
+- `extract-attachments`: Extract PDF attachments to disk.
+- `list-objects`: List all graphical objects on a given page.
+- `list-forms`: List all interactive form fields in a document.
+- `watermark`: Add a text or image watermark to all pages of a document.

 ## Installation